irods/irods_capability_automated_ingest/docker/demo/README.md

 ```yaml
 command: ["-c", "2"] # Adjust the "2" value to whatever concurrency you want
 ```
-The `command` can only be adjusted before the container is created, so if you wish to adjust the concurrency after the project is already up, you will need to recreate the `ingest-celery-worker` service instance containers.
+The `command` can only be adjusted before the container is created, so if you wish to adjust the concurrency after the project is already up, you will need to recreate the `ingest-celery-workers` service instance containers.

 ## Scanning an S3 bucket